aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ```

 > Note: We can start or stop either version of php-fpm regardless of which installed version of php is configured as our current version.
-So if we have both the latest version 7.3 and php 7.2 installed but we have configured version 7.3 to be our current active version, as described in the next section, we can still run `sudo brew services start php@7.2` to run the 7.2 installed version.
+So if we have both the latest version 7.3 and php 7.2 installed but we have configured version 7.3 to be our current active version, as described in the following sections, we can still run `sudo brew services start php@7.2` to run the 7.2 installed version.
 However it recommended to run the php-fpm version that matches your current active version .
 You can check the current active version by runnung `php -v`.

 ## installing older versions of php

-The installation steps for installing older versions of php is the same except you specify the version number in the install command
+The installation steps for installing older versions of php is the same as installing the latest version of php except you need specify the php version number using the `@` symbol in the brew install command.

-Once installed the installations will be in the equivalent directories under the installed version directory.
+Assuming we have already installed the latest version 7.3 with `brew install php`  we can also install the older version 7.2 as well by running:

-So if we install `brew install php@7.2` the installed directories will be under:
+`brew install php@7.2`

+After running the command, brew will install the php files under:

 `/usr/local/Cellar/php@7.2/7.2.18/`

-as apposed to `/usr/local/Cellar/php/7.3.5/` for the latest (7.3) version.
+as apposed to `/usr/local/Cellar/php/7.3.5/` for the latest 7.3 version.

-so for v 7.2 the php, pecl and php-fpm binaries will be at:
+As an example the version 7.2  php, pecl and php-fpm binaries will be installed at:

 `/usr/local/Cellar/php@7.2/7.2.18/bin/php`
 `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl`
 `/usr/local/Cellar/php@7.2/7.2.18/sbin/`

-and the configuration files will be installed in:
+and the version 7.2 configuration files will be installed in:

 `/usr/local/etc/php/7.2/`

-where the `/usr/local/etc/php/7.2/php.ini` file will specify the pecl installation directory setting for php extensions as:
+where the `/usr/local/etc/php/7.2/php.ini` file will contain the pecl installation directory setting for php 7.2 extensions:

 `extension_dir = "/usr/local/lib/php/pecl/20170718"`

-> Note: the extensions directory uses the release date instead of the version number.
+> Note: the extensions directory uses a directory named with the php release date instead of the php version number where the pecl installed extensions will be stored.

 Now when we run the v 7.2 pecl command `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl install xdebug` for instance, the xdebug.so extension file will be installed in the `/usr/local/lib/php/pecl/20170718` directory.

+> Normally we would switch the active php version we are using as described in the next section and then just use the global pecl command to install extensions, instead of referenceing the full pecl path for a specific version.

 ## Switching between latest and older installed php versions

-In order to run older version of php when we execute the php, pecl commands and also to run the older version of php-fpm server we need to use brew to switch between versons.
+In order to run older version of php when we execute the global php and pecl commands we need to use brew to switch to active php version to the older version.

-Assuming we already installed the the latest(7.3) and 7.2 versions by running brew install php and brew install php@7.2, we can switch the version by running the following commands:
+Assuming we already installed the the latest(7.3) and 7.2 versions by running `brew install php` and `brew install php@7.2`, and assuming we are running the latest version which is the default active version, we can switch to the older version by running the following commands:

 ```bash
 sudo brew services stop php